KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-CustomText by dathbe](https://github.com/dathbe/MMM-CustomText)

+1. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+It is recommended to use it.
-1. Information: There are updates for 1 dependencie(s):
+2. Information: There are updates for 1 dependencie(s):
    - globals  ^16.0.0  →  ^16.1.0